hakobtp/blog/java/records/records.md

 ***Explanation***

 - **Why a Custom Copy Utility?**
-    - Until the derived record creation is finalized in Java (see [JEP 468](https://openjdk.org/jeps/468)), copying a record and modifying specific fields requires working around the limitations of the record API.
+    - Until the derived record creation is finalized in Java (see [JEP 468](https://openjdk.org/jeps/468){:target="_blank" rel="noopener"}), copying a record and modifying specific fields requires working around the limitations of the record API.
 This utility leverages reflection to achieve that effect with a fluent API.

 - **How It Works:**
     - The `RecordCopyBuilder` collects override values.
 When the `build()` method is called, it iterates over the original record’s components.
 For each component, it checks if an override is provided; if not, it uses the original record’s value.
 A new record instance is then created via the canonical constructor.